brendan-ch/bear-notes-mcp/README.md

 **Tag warnings** are returned when tags are modified, so you'll know exactly what changes were made.

-## 🚨 **IMPORTANT: READ-ONLY MODE**

-**⚠️ Write operations are currently DISABLED to prevent iCloud sync conflicts.**
+## 🔄 **HYBRID SYNC-SAFE ARCHITECTURE**

+**✅ All operations now work safely with iCloud sync!**

+### How the Hybrid Approach Works

+We've implemented a **best-of-both-worlds solution** that eliminates iCloud sync conflicts:

+**📖 Read Operations (Database)**
+- Direct SQLite access for maximum speed and functionality
+- All 26 read tools work at full performance
+- Complete access to Bear's data structure

+**✏️ Write Operations (Bear API)**
+- Uses Bear's x-callback-url API for sync-safe writes
+- Respects Bear's internal sync coordination
+- No iCloud conflicts or data corruption

+**🔗 Seamless Bridge**
+- Uses `ZUNIQUEIDENTIFIER` to connect database reads with API writes
+- Reads from database, writes through Bear's API
+- Perfect coordination between both approaches

-### Why This Change Was Made
+### Why This Solution Works

-During testing, we discovered that **direct database writes cause iCloud sync failures** in Bear.
-This can lead to:
+**The Problem**: Direct database writes bypass Bear's sync coordination, causing iCloud conflicts.

+**The Solution**: Let Bear handle all writes through its API while keeping fast database reads.

+**The Result**:
-- iCloud sync getting stuck or failing completely
+- ✅ **No iCloud sync conflicts** - Bear manages all writes
-- Data corruption and note conflicts
-- Notes not syncing between devices
-- Bear database inconsistencies
-- Potential data loss

-**User safety is our top priority**, so we've temporarily disabled all write operations until this issue can be resolved.
+- ✅ **Full functionality restored** - All 32 tools now work
+- ✅ **Maximum performance** - Database reads remain fast
+- ✅ **Complete safety** - No risk of data corruption

 ### Current Status

+- ✅ **All read operations** - Direct database access (26 tools)
-- ✅ **All read operations work perfectly** - Browse, search, and analyze your Bear notes safely
+- ✅ **All write operations** - Sync-safe Bear API (6 tools)
-- ❌ **Write operations disabled** - Use Bear's native interface for creating/editing notes
-- 🔍 **Actively seeking solutions** - See "Help Wanted" section below

-### 🆘 **Help Wanted: Solving iCloud Sync Conflicts**

-**We need your expertise!** If you have experience with:
-- macOS iCloud sync mechanisms
-- SQLite database coordination with iCloud
-- Bear's internal sync architecture
-- Core Data and CloudKit integration

-**Please help us solve this issue!**

-**The Problem**: Direct SQLite writes bypass Bear's sync coordination, causing iCloud conflicts.

-**Potential Solutions We're Exploring**:
-1. **Sync coordination** - Hook into Bear's sync mechanisms
-2. **CloudKit integration** - Use CloudKit APIs instead of direct database writes
-3. **Bear API expansion** - Work with Bear team to expand their x-callback-url API
-4. **Sync detection** - Detect and pause during active sync operations
-5. **Alternative approaches** - Other methods that don't interfere with iCloud

-**How to Help**:
-- 🐛 **Open an issue** with insights about Bear's sync architecture
-- 💡 **Share knowledge** about iCloud/CloudKit database coordination
-- 🔧 **Contribute code** if you have ideas for sync-safe implementations
-- 📧 **Reach out** if you have connections with the Bear development team

-**Contact**: Open an issue on GitHub or contribute directly to the project.

-**This server is incredibly powerful for read operations - let's work together to make writes safe too!** 🚀
+- ✅ **Full feature parity** - Everything works as designed
+- ✅ **iCloud sync compatible** - No conflicts or issues

+### 🙏 **Thanks to Bear Team**

+Special thanks to **Danilo from the Bear team** who provided the key insight that led to this solution!

 ---

 ## 🤝 **Contributing & Community**

-This project needs **your help** to solve the iCloud sync challenge!
+The **iCloud sync challenge has been solved!** 🎉 Now we're focused on making this the best Bear integration possible.
 Whether you're a:

-- **macOS/iOS developer** with CloudKit experience
+- **macOS/iOS developer** with API experience
-- **Database expert** familiar with sync coordination
+- **Database expert** familiar with SQLite optimization
-- **Bear power user** with insights about its architecture
+- **Bear power user** with workflow insights
 - **Developer** wanting to contribute to MCP ecosystem

-**Your contribution can help thousands of Bear users safely integrate with AI assistants!**
+**Your contribution can help thousands of Bear users get even more from their AI assistants!**

 ### Current Priorities

-1. 🔧 **Solve iCloud sync conflicts** - Enable safe write operations
+1. 🚀 **Add new features** - More ways to analyze and work with notes
 2. 📖 **Improve documentation** - Help others understand and contribute
 3. 🧪 **Expand test coverage** - Ensure reliability across Bear versions
-4. 🚀 **Add new read features** - More ways to analyze and explore notes
+4. ⚡ **Performance optimization** - Make operations even faster

 ### Quick Ways to Help